Ensuring your money is safe in the long-term

 Economic Context: Stock Market & UK Cost of Living

-Funeral costs in the UK reached fresh highs last year:
+Funeral costs in the UK once again reached record levels in 2025:

-• Regional disparities remain notable, with London topping the chart at £5,449, while Northern Ireland remains the most affordable at £3,441
+• Regional disparities persist: London remains the most expensive at £5,572, while Northern Ireland remains the most affordable at £3,506.

 Investment Strategy & Performance